MikeC-A6/simpler-grants-typespec-experiment/README.md

-# Simpler grant protocol
+# CommonGrants protocol

-A common standard for sharing data about grant opportunities, applications, and awards.
+An open standard for sharing data about funding opportunities, applications, and awards across the grants ecosystem.

 ## Key resources